 Application metrics.
 Application-specific behavior such as QPS, writes/sec, and messages sent/sec.

-- Managed services statistics.
-QPS, throughput, latency, utilization, and so on, for Google-managed services such as APIs or products such as BigQuery, App Engine, and Cloud Bigtable.
+Managed services statistics.
+QPS, throughput, latency, utilization, and so on, for Google-managed services such as APIs or products such as BigQuery, App Engine, and Bigtable.

-- Connectivity statistics.
-VPN/interconnect-related statistics about connecting to on-premises systems or systems that are external to GCP.
+Connectivity statistics.
+VPN/interconnect-related statistics about connecting to on-premises systems or systems that are external to Google Cloud.